Developerkrushna/Agrokart/APK_BUILD_COMPLETE.md

 ## 🎊 Congratulations!

-Your AgriNet application is now a **complete, production-ready Android app** with:
+Your Agrokart application is now a **complete, production-ready Android app** with:
 - ✅ All web features preserved and optimized
 - ✅ Native mobile capabilities
 - ✅ Professional mobile user experience